-Walk and Roll to School Day is on October 8, 2014!
+Walk and Roll to School Day was on October 8, 2014!

 Walk and Roll to School Day is the kick-off event for our SF Safe Routes to School (SF-SRTS) Program.
 The SF-SRTS Partnership provides free giveaways to schools as an incentive to host their own Walk and Roll to School events.
 In 2013, 76 schools across the city participated.
 We hope to have even more schools to participate this fall.